carolfree/content-ops-starter/content/pages/index.md

           ✔ **Enjoy** a cozy, welcoming space where learning feels like home

-          If this sounds like the perfect environment for your child to flourish, **Hearth Light Academy** is the place to be!
+          If this sounds like a great environment for your child to flourish, **Hearth Light Academy** is the place to be!
         image:
           url: /images/hla4.jpg
           altText: Placeholder Image